Air France and KLM end power struggle, agree to closer ties

 - REI CEO Jerry Stritzke resigns, saying he failed to disclose a 'personal' relationship

-Gagey told reporters that the agreement allows Pieter Elbers to stay on as KLM’s chief executive.
+Crucially, it allows Pieter Elbers to stay on as KLM’s chief executive.

-Air France-KLM CEO Benjamin Smith had reportedly pushed for an even closer alliance that Elbers opposed.
+Smith had reportedly pushed for an even closer alliance, which Elbers opposed.
 That raised concerns in the Netherlands that Elbers would be pushed out and KLM’s role diminished.

+Smith then met last week with the Dutch government ministers of finance and infrastructure to discuss the future of the alliance.

+Dutch Prime Minister Mark Rutte, speaking at his regular weekly press conference on Friday, declined to detail what was discussed, but he stressed what was at stake.
+“It is unbelievably important for the Dutch economy that KLM functions well,” he said.